 They need to look beyond the financial components of ERP.
 Digital transformation is an entirely different thing.
 Some CFOs who have recently implemented large, single-vendor, single-tier systems that cover the entire enterprise may not immediately see a difference.

-Digital transformation is not so much one grandiose project of installing one huge system, rather it is many smaller projects integrated and coordinated to maximise the beneficial effects of each.
+Digital transformation is not so much one grandiose project of installing one huge system, rather it is many smaller projects integrated and coordinated to maximize the beneficial effects of each.

 The case for digital transformation within the finance group is compelling, and CFOs would do well to get behind efforts to clean up their own operations.
 This will not only deliver huge benefits to finance and the rest of the enterprise, it will also elevate the technological credibility of finance within the enterprise as a whole.